alephdata/docs/developers/installation.md

 tty: true
 ```

-Once this is done, rebuild your docker containers, and once these are running and you've set a breakpoint() in your code running docker attach aleph_api_1 should provide you the ability to view that breakpoint and make use of pdb's other features.
+Once this is done, restart your docker containers and set a breakpoint() in your code.
+Now, running docker attach aleph_api_1 should provide you the ability to view that breakpoint and make use of pdb's other features.
 ### Building from a clean state

 You can also build the Aleph images locally.
 This could be useful while working on the Dockerfile changes and new dependency upgrades.